rockettheme/docs/Docs/joomla/extensions/rokbox/INDEX.md

 2. a Button Editor plug-in
 3. a System plug-in

-The **Content plug-in** can auto-generate thumbnails of local images that can be used as content for your RokBox2 links.
+The **Content plug-in** can auto-generate thumbnails of local images that can be used as content for the RokBox2 links.
 All thumbnails generated are responsive so that they can easily adapt to any device.

-The **Button Editor plug-in** allows for easy creation of RokBox2 style snippets with just a few clicks.
+The **Button Editor plug-in** allows for easy creation of RokBox2 snippets with just a few clicks.

-The **System plug-in** is responsible of loading the assets necessary for RokBox2 to work.
+The **System plug-in** is responsible for loading the assets necessary for RokBox2 to work.

 >> NOTE: If you are upgrading from RokBox1 and you are using the old RokBox syntax, such as `{rokbox}` or `<a rel="rokbox" ..`, you can enable the Backward Compatibility from both the **System** and **Content** plug-in.
 >>
->> Be aware that the Backward compatibility can slow down the load of your site.
-It is highly suggested that you convert the old syntax into the new one.
+>> Be aware that the Backward compatibility can dramatically slow down the loading of your site.
+It is highly suggested to convert the old syntax into the new one.

 Requirements
 ------------